-Tech Trek is a summer residential camp for incoming 8th grade girls who will experience hands-on learning in the areas of science, technology, engineering and math.
+Tech Trek is a summer residential camp for middle school girls who experience hands-on learning in the areas of science, technology, engineering and math.
 It is held at the Pacific Lutheran University campus in Tacoma and at an eastern Washington campus.

-East Jefferson County incoming 8th grade girls can be nominated by their teachers at local public schools to participate in Tech Trek.
+East Jefferson County 7th grade girls can be nominated by their teachers at local public schools to participate in Tech Trek.
 Our branch evaluates the nominees who exhibit a particular interest in science and math and would particularly benefit from the special learning experience they might otherwise not have.
-Nominees are interviewed and selected for branch sponsorship.
+Nominees are interviewed and selected.

 Summer of 2019 – 11 Campers!